San Quirico d’Orcia is a small and quiet village located in Val d’Orcia,

 - Church of Santa Maria Assunta

-- Chapel of Our Lady of Vitaleta
+- Chapel of Madonna di Vitaleta

 - Hospital of Santa Maria della Scala, dating back to the 13th century